kinow/kinoshita.eti.br/notes/tdigest/java-python.md

 Both the Java and Python implementations support compression and calculating the [cumulative distribution function (cdf)](https://en.wikipedia.org/wiki/Cumulative_distribution_function).

-The Python implementation provides a `percentile` function, to compute the 100 quantiles.
-But the Java implementation provides a `quantile(d)` method, where `d` is a double between `0` and `1`, used to create different quantiles.

-> WIP: confirm the above.

 #### Sample code

 This t-digest Java code,